Klimt Villa: Expansion into a villa

 In 1922, the culturally interested Hermann family (involved, among other things, with Harta in the founding process of the Salzburg Festival) began building a villa around the preserved walls of Klimt's last place of work, but apparently had to interrupt it for economic reasons.
 After the death of Josef Hermann, the building was sold as a shell by the now sole owner and widow Helene Hermann in 1922.

 The purchaser was Ernestine Werner, who soon married the wine wholesaler Felix Klein.
 She had the villa completed as a two-storey neo-baroque building with a flight of steps in the "Rosenkavalier style", which was widespread among the K.u.k.-nostalgic (especially Jewish) upper middle classes at the time.
 Felix Klein was listed in Lehmann's Vienna address book in 1928 for the first time, and in 1939 for the last time, with the address Feldmühlgasse 11.
 (An account by contemporary witness Edith Crossman, née Werner, provides information about the cultivated life in this ambience).

 State property

-The Jewish Klein family had to flee in 1939 and sold the villa, which had been restituted in 1948, in 1954 for 500,000 shillings to the Republic of Austria, which used the building for school purposes and added modern, ground-level buildings in the surrounding area.
+When Austria merged with Nazi Germany in 1938, the Jewish Klein family was a target of persecution.
+The villa was Aryanized in 1939, that is forcibly sold to non-Jewish owners, and the Kleins fled to London.
+After the war, the Austrian state restituted the property to the Kleins, in 1948.
+The house was in poor condition, and in 1954 the Kleins sold it for 500,000 shillings to the Republic of Austria, which used the building for school purposes and added modern, ground-level buildings in the surrounding area.
 Shortly before 2000, a citizens' initiative turned against the sale of the building by the federal authorities, mainly for financial reasons, and constituted itself in January 1999 as the Verein Gedenkstätte Gustav Klimt and demanded the preservation of the parts of the building with the studio and its extensive garden.
 The association received the villa from the state in 2002–2007 as a precarium contract (Bittleihe) and appeared in public with various cultural events.